 She tilted her head.
-“When you say that, people in the biz know what you mean?”
+“When you say that, people know what you mean?”

 Mulhall woke in a stream of sunlight and dust motes.
 He’d slumped in his chair, his nodding head jammed against the wall.
 Paulette had got at him, at some defenseless moment, and entangled his limbs in the chenille coverlet.
-He had not aired out during the night.
+In consequence, he had not aired out during the night.
 His suit was damp.
 His shoes were damp.
-The coverlet had added a musty essence that wafted along as Mulhall shuffled in the limited space, trying to work the crick out of his neck.
+The coverlet’s musty essence wafted along as Mulhall shuffled in the limited space, trying to work the crick out of his neck.

 He dared look in the mirror.
 He changed his mind.
 He would not have served breakfast to himself.
 He would have shown himself the door.

 Not wishing to be held responsible for the state of Oliver’s room, Mulhall hurried into the hallway.
-A gentle bleat caught his ear.
-The door to the fire ladder drifted on its hinges.
+A gentle bleat caught his ear…the door to the fire ladder adrift on its hinges.
 Bright sunlight cut across the rug.
 One of us, Mulhall said to himself, as he turned away, ought to have closed up properly.

 He found the washroom.

 The improvement in appearance he was able to effect was modest, a slickening of hair with fingers and water, a firmer tucking of shirt into trousers.
 He crept down the stairs and hesitated on the landing.
-Miller was speaking now as though to a business prospect—the implication that he expected to be cheated thus somewhat tempered in his accents.
+Miller was speaking now as though to a business prospect—the implication in his accents that he expected to be cheated thus somewhat tempered.

 And Mulhall heard a voice answer that uplifted his heart.
-He had thought she’d slipped away in the night with Alfred Oliver.
+He’d thought she must have slipped away in the night with Alfred Oliver.

 “See?”
 Paulette said.
 “I ran across your wife a couple of years ago.”

-Mulhall stepped into the lobby, and the hotelier, cash box between his hands, looked up askance.
+Mulhall entered the lobby, and the hotelier, cash box in hand, looked up askance.
 “I didn’t ever get your right name.
 You clear out now.”